Last updated: December 3, 2013

-There are at least 10 distracted driving bills up for consideration in the legislature, but none are expected to clear the House or Senate before the 2013 session ends.
+There are at least 10 distracted driving bills up for consideration in the South Carolina Legislature, but none cleared the House or Senate before the 2013 session ended.
 The bills carry over to 2014, however.

-- No limits on cell phone use or text messaging.
+- No statewide limits on cell phone use or text messaging.

-- Local distracted driving bans in Camden, Columbia, Walhalla, Clemson, Sumter and West Union.
+- Local distracted driving bans in Camden, Columbia, Walhalla, Clemson, Sumter, Mount Pleasant, Hilton Head Island, Beaufort and West Union.

 Distracted driving legislation (2013-2014):